Is tipping in Spain mandatory? You surely hate that awkward moment when you aren’t sure if you should tip or not at the end of a meal or taxi-ride.

-Tipping in Spain is completely different than in other countries such as the US or Canada, where tipping usually comes mandatory and probably in somewhat significant amount.
+The topic of tipping and gratuities in Spain is one question that I often get asked about, especially by travelers coming from countries such as the US or Canada, where tipping usually comes mandatory and probably in somewhat significant amount.

 In Spain, tipping is entirely optional and it’s not very common.
 You may see people leaving small change at cafés and bars and, eventually, someone tipping at a nice expensive restaurant.
 But most of the time, you won’t see anyone other than tourists leaving a tip.

 If tipping is a regular custom for you and you feel that the situation deserves it, your tip will be kindly appreciated.